CLINICAL PATHWAY FORWARD

 Plan to demonstrate clinical benefit

 NanoEcho works systematically together with the healthcare to produce clinical evidence for a new diagnostic method.
-The goal of the clinical path forward is to create a basis for market approval of the imaging system that includes both the equipment and the nanoparticles.
+The goal of the clinical path forward is to create a basis for market approval of the imaging system that includes both the equipment and the nanoparticles (NanoEcho Particle-1).
+The system is documented and proven safe to use on patients, and the following step are now planned to be carried out:

-The goal is to prove that the examination method is safe and works on patients, as well as to produce educational materials, and instructions for how the diagnosing doctor should interpret the images.
+The goal is to confirm the selected dose of the nanoparticle, and the timing of examinations on patients with rectal cancer, as well as producing educational materials and instructions for how the diagnosing physician should interpret the images.

 An image of magnetic nanoparticles in human tissue, which was created with NanoEcho’s prototype system, published in a peer-reviewed scientific journal.